Grading

 Anonymous grading

-If required, anonymous grading can be set for the course so students cannot see the names of the teachers who graded their work.
+Anonymous grading can be set for the course and then students cannot see the names of the teachers who graded their work.
 The teacher names are hidden in the shared feedback, project, and dashboard.

 To enable anonymous grading, follow these steps:

-1. Open the course and click the Grading/Basic Settings tab.
+1. Open the course and select the Grading>Basic Settings tab.

 2. Toggle Anonymous Grading to enable it and then click Save Changes.